-The General Land Office pressed three arguments at the Fifth Circuit: that Fish and Wildlife violated the Endangered Species Act when it failed to designate the warbler’s critical habitat when it listed the species as endangered; that denying the petition violated the National Environmental Policy Act because it did not prepare an environmental impact statement to support the denial; and that Fish and Wildlife improperly reviewed the petition, in violation of the Endangered Species Act.
+The General Land Office pressed three arguments at the Fifth Circuit: that the federal agency violated the Endangered Species Act when it failed to designate the warbler’s critical habitat when it listed the species as endangered; that denying the petition violated the National Environmental Policy Act because it did not prepare an environmental impact statement to support the denial; and that Fish and Wildlife improperly reviewed the petition, in violation of the Endangered Species Act.

 The Fifth Circuit on Wednesday found that the U.S. Fish and Wildlife Service improperly denied Texas’ petition to remove the golden-cheeked warbler from the Endangered Species list.

-Though the state’s challenge to the warbler’s status was untimely, U.S. Circuit Judge Carolyn King wrote, Fish and Wildlife applied an unfairly high standard when reviewing the petition, rendering the denial “arbitrary and capricious.”
-The Fifth Circuit vacated the ruling and remanded the matter to Fish and Wildlife for reevaluation.
+Though the state’s challenge to the warbler’s status was untimely, U.S. Circuit Judge Carolyn King wrote, the agency applied an unfairly high standard when reviewing the petition, rendering the denial “arbitrary and capricious.”
+The Fifth Circuit vacated the ruling and remanded the matter to U.S. Fish and Wildlife for reevaluation.